bishalr0y/open-chat/README.md

 <h2>Open Chat💭</h2>
 This is a chat web application that is made with React.js and Chatengine.io.
 It is designed using MaterialUI.
+It has a login form through which a user can login to the app (using the credentials that is provided by admin).
+This chat application also allows the user to send pictures along with text messages.
 <br>